hyperonym/basaran/README.md

 ### Models

-Each Basaran process serves only one model, so the result will only contain this model.
+Each Basaran process serves only one model, so the result will only contain that model.

 ### Completions

-Although Basaran does not support the `model` parameter, the OpenAI client library requires this parameter to be present.
-Therefore, you can fill in any model name you want.
+Although Basaran does not support the `model` parameter, the OpenAI client library requires it to be present.
+Therefore, you can enter any random model name.

 | Parameter | Basaran | OpenAI | Default Value | Maximum Value |
 | --- | --- | --- | --- | --- |